Hexxie/hexxie.github.io/content/en/pages/now.md

 toc: false
 ---

-Updated April 7th, 2024, from my home in Ukraine.
+Updated June 17th, 2024, from my home in Ukraine.

-## 1. Meal Planner app
+## 1. NutriForge

-I've found the idea that I need to create a startup.
-At least I have to try once in my life.
-And now - it's time.
-I have a big idea, with a lot of small features.
-Now I'm working on MVC, so I can't provide you with details.
-I need to learn React and Django for this.
-Quite a challenging task for System Programmer.
-And I love challenges.
-Hope they love me too.
+Right now I'm participiting in Ukrainian Startup School with my future meal planner.
+I called it NutriForge for now.

+My biggest challenges are: marketing and MVP.

+## 2. Becoming Product Manager
+I've finished the course on Product Management.
+Right now I'm seriously considering to try this specialization commercially.

+I've applied to Genesis Product School.
+Now I'm in the 2nd stage of aplication.

-## 2. Communication skills
+## 3. Communication skills

 I want to be heard, so I created a strategy to build up my storytelling and small-talk skills.